felixvanoost/jekyll-kroki/README.md

 ![sample-diagram](https://github.com/felixvanoost/jekyll-kroki/assets/10233016/244d2ec4-b09b-4a5f-8164-3851574c3dd2)

-The site remains truly static as the images are directly embedded in the HTML files served by Jekyll.
-Jekyll only depends on the Kroki server (which can also be run locally) during the build stage, and all of the client-side processing that is normally used to render diagrams into images is eliminated.
+The site remains fully static as the images are directly embedded in the HTML files served by Jekyll.
+Jekyll only depends on the Kroki server - which can also be run locally - during the build stage, and all of the client-side processing that is normally used to render diagrams into images is eliminated.

 ### Advantages